Frequently asked questions

 My study has already been approved but I have now decided to evaluate an additional aspect of research.
 Do I need to make a full new application?

-No, but you should ensure that additional evaluations are formally acknowledged and accepted by the Committee by completing a Notice of study amendment [Word] and sending it to the Ethics and Research Governance Coordinator.
+No, but you should ensure that additional evaluations are formally acknowledged and accepted by the Committee by completing an amendment.

 Do I need committee review when I want to recruit healthy Imperial College staff and students for the collection of tissue samples?